TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

    on a :class:`TurtleScreen`.
 Its constructor needs a Canvas, ScrolledCanvas or TurtleScreen as argument, so the RawTurtle objects know where to draw.

-   Derived from RawTurtle is the subclass :class:`Turtle` (alias: :class:`Pen`), which draws on "the" :class:`Screen` instance which is automatically created, if not already present.
+   Derived kutoka RawTurtle is the subkundi :class:`Turtle` (alias: :class:`Pen`), which draws on "the" :class:`Screen` instance which is automatically created, if not already present.

    All methods of RawTurtle/Turtle also exist as functions, i.e. part of the procedure-oriented interface.

-The procedural interface provides functions which are derived from the methods of the classes :class:`Screen` and :class:`Turtle`.
+The procedural interface provides functions which are derived kutoka the methods of the classes :class:`Screen` and :class:`Turtle`.
 They have the same names as the corresponding methods.
-A screen object is automatically created whenever a function derived from a Screen method is called.
-An (unnamed) turtle object is automatically created whenever any of the functions derived from a Turtle method is called.
+A screen object is automatically created whenever a function derived kutoka a Screen method is called.
+An (unnamed) turtle object is automatically created whenever any of the functions derived kutoka a Turtle method is called.

 To use multiple turtles on a screen one has to use the object-oriented interface.